zonemaster/zonemaster/README.md

 ### Supported Client Browser versions

-The Zonemaster GUI is tested against these configurations and should work perfectly with close configuration.
+Zonemaster GUI is tested against the browsers, their versions and listed OS as indicated bellow and should work perfectly with similar configurations.

 Operating System | Browser | Version
 ---------------- | ------- | -------